 Learn how to ship a craft project that has been Mod Podged!
 Avoid a ruined mess on the recipient’s side with these handy tips.

 Poor Jaime.
-She sent this very cute present to a friend:
+She made a Mod Podge project – this very cute idea below – and sent it to a friend:

 When it arrived, this had happened: